saibotsivad/svelte-panel-click/README.md

 ## api

-Any time a click event happens within the `window`, this component emits one of two events:
+Any time *any* click event happens within the DOM `window`, this component emits one of two events:

 * `clickInternal` - When the click event happens *inside* the component element.